 Martin’s international career in International Development spans over 10 years.
 He has led teams across Kenya, Mozambique, Ethiopia, Rwanda, Tanzania, Malawi, Uganda, Zambia, Nigeria, South Africa and Somalia.
 With his in-depth knowledge of (current) African Development approaches and ample experience with large complex donor funded programs, he has also actively engaged on regional communications initiatives in Africa and beyond.
 More recently, he has been featured among 50 communications experts in the continent contributing to Africa’s socio-economic rise.

-Martin holds a Masters of Science Degree from the London School of Economics and Political Science (LSE) and an undergraduate degree from the School of Journalism and Mass Communication at the University of Nairobi.
+Martin holds a Masters of Science Degree from the London School of Economics and Political Science (LSE), a professional certificate on Disruptive Strategy from Harvard Business School and an undergraduate degree from the School of Journalism and Mass Communication at the University of Nairobi.

 He has attended various executive courses including Making Markets Work for the Poor (M4P) organised by the Springfield Centre in Cape Town, South Africa, Using Storytelling for Advocacy in Turkey organised by the Open Society Foundation.
 He is certified by the AIDS and Rights Alliance for Southern Africa (ARASA) in; HIV/AIDS, TB & Human Rights in Africa, Investment in Excellence by the Pacific Institute, and in The Outcome Harvesting Evaluation Methodology.
 From his M4P training, he has contributed to ‘Communications for M4P Handbook’ published by Financial Sector Deepening Africa (FSD Africa).